ueberdosis/hocuspocus/docs/src/docPages/guide/configuration.md

 ### timeout

-By default hocuspocus has a connection timeout of 30000ms (= 30s).
+There's a default connection timeout of `30000ms`.
 After this timeout non responding websocket connections are automatically terminated.

 ```typescript
 import { Server } from '@hocuspocus/server'